Word list

 please

 Don't use please in the normal course of explaining how to use a product, even if you're explaining a difficult task.
-Also don't use the phrase please note.

 Recommended: If the issue persists, please contact your account representative.

-For more information, see the style and tone page.
+For more information, see voice and tone.

 plugin (noun), plug-in (adjective), plug in (verb)